1d51/mv-mod-loader/README.md

 Only the `id` and `value` fields are actually used.
 ## Known Issues
 - The plugin doesn't know how to solve ID conflicts.
 Mod authors have to agree on the ID their mods use.
-- Mod loading is **slow**.
-The first launch after changing the mod list can take a few minutes, depending on number of mods and size.
-You can potentially save your users the trouble of having to wait by including the **diffs**.
+- Mod loading is a bit slow.
+The first launch after changing the mod list can take up to a minute, depending on number of mods and size.